pdf-raku/Native-Packing-raku/README.md

 ## Description

-Native::Packing is a simple solution for structured reading and writing of binary data.
+Native::Packing is a simple solution for structured reading and writing of binary numerical data.

 ## Example